Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/S1S2Protocol.md

+---
-# Running a simulation of a spiral wave in 2d mesh
+title: "Running a simulation of a spiral wave in 2d mesh"
+draft: false
+layout: "single"
+images: []
+---

 ### Getting the data